-- 11.13.
+11.14.11.15.
 Neighbourhood planning is a way for local people and communities to take a lead on planning for the future of their area.
-Neighbourhood planning can be led by a parish council or by a neighbourhood forum, which are specially set up for neighbourhood planning.
-These should be open to anyone who lives or works in the area they cover. - 11.14.
-Local communities wishing to play an active role in planning for their area can do two things: - prepare a neighbourhood development plan setting out the vision, objectives and planning policies to shape development of their neighbourhood and/or; - seek a grant of permission directly for certain types of development in their neighbourhood through a Neighbourhood Development Order (NDO) or a Community Right to Build Order - 11.15.
+Neighbourhood planning can be led by a town/parish council or by a neighbourhood forum, which are specially set up for neighbourhood planning.
+These should be open to anyone who lives or works in the area they cover.

+11.15.11.16.
+Local communities wishing to play an active role in planning for their area can:

+- Prepare a neighbourhood development plan setting out the vision, objectives and planning policies to shape development of their neighbourhood and/or; - Seek a grant of permission directly for certain types of development in their neighbourhood through a Neighbourhood Development Order ('NDO') or a Community Right to Build Order. - 11.16.11.17.
 An NDO can be used to permit different types of development (in full or outline) without the need for planning permission.
 When preparing an NDO, it must still be in line with national and local policy and other legal requirements.
-The town, parish or neighbourhood forum is the only body that can prepare an NDO in their area. - 11.16.
-The process for making a neighbourhood development plan or a NDO is different from preparing a Local Plan or a Development Plan Document. - 11.17.
-Figure 4 shows the key stages when preparing a neighbourhood development plan and/or a NDO. - 11.18.
-We have a 'duty to support' qualifying bodies preparing Neighbourhood Plans in accordance with the relevant regulations.
-We strongly encourage and support local communities wishing to prepare a neighbourhood plan and have allocated resources to help communities prepare their plans. - 11.19.
-Our Neighbourhood Planning Team provide support to Neighbourhood Planning Groups through the process of developing their neighbourhood plan.
-Our support includes; - Advice and guidance throughout An introductory meeting to discuss your aims and outline the process - A lead officer to attend meetings, where appropriate, and offer expert advice alongside their colleagues - Advice on how to obtain funding - Advice on external sources of support and guidance that is available to you - Advice on engaging with your community including how and why you need to record this - Inform you which external organisations and statutory bodies you will need to consult - Advice on what evidence is required to help you write your plan - Consultation on area designation proposals (where appropriate) as well as submitted plans - Review of your draft neighbourhood plan to ensure it meets the basic conditions - Organising the Independent Examination and Referendum for your plan - 11.20.
-Our Consultation and Community Engagement team advise neighbourhood planning groups on best practice community engagement through meetings, workshops and written guidance and provide support with surveys, public engagement events and communications. - 11.21.
+The town, parish or neighbourhood forum is the only body that can prepare an NDO in their area. - 11.17.11.18.
+The process for making a neighbourhood development plan or an NDO is different from preparing a Local Plan or a Development Plan Document. - 11.18.11.19.
+Figure 4 shows the key stages when preparing a neighbourhood development plan and/or an NDO. - 11.19.11.20.
+We have a 'duty to support' qualifying bodies preparing neighbourhood plans in accordance with the relevant regulations.
+We strongly encourage and support local communities wishing to prepare a neighbourhood plan and have allocated resources to help communities prepare their plans. - 11.20.11.21.
+Our Neighbourhood Planning Team provide support to neighbourhood planning groups through the process of developing their neighbourhood plan.
+Our support includes: - advice and guidance throughout an introductory meeting to discuss your aims and outline the process - a lead officer to attend meetings, where appropriate, and offer expert advice alongside their colleagues - advice on how to obtain funding - advice on external sources of support and guidance that is available to you - advice on engaging with your community including how and why you need to record this - informing you which external organisations and statutory bodies you will need to consult - advice on what evidence is required to help you write your plan - running consultations on area designation proposals (where appropriate) as well as submitted plans - reviewing your draft neighbourhood plan to ensure it meets the basic conditions - organising the Independent Examination and Referendum for your plan.

+11.21.11.22.
+Our Consultation and Community Engagement team advise neighbourhood planning groups on best practice community engagement through meetings, workshops and written guidance and provide support with surveys, public engagement events and communications.

+11.22.11.23.
 The team also runs the district council's statutory neighbourhood plan consultations and advise groups on the statutory duty they need to follow when carrying out their own consultation.
-For example:
+For example, they advise groups regarding:

-- the different consultation methods that could be used; - the consultation materials required: - those who should be consulted and at what stage; - consultation events and; - the publication of consultation documents. - 11.22.
-If you would like to find out more on neighbourhood planning please contact a Neighbourhood planning officer by emailing planning.policy@whitehorsedc.gov.uk or calling our Customer Service Team on 01235 422600. - 11.23.
+- the different consultation methods that could be used;

+- the consultation materials required;

+- those who should be consulted and at what stage;

+- consultation events; and

+- the publication of consultation documents.

+11.23.11.24.
+If you would like to find out more regarding neighbourhood planning, please contact a Neighbourhood Planning Officer by emailing planning.policy@whitehorsedc.gov.uk or calling our Customer Service Team on 01235 422600.

+11.24.11.25.
 Further details on our 'made' neighbourhood plans and those that are being developed can be found on our website: www.whitehorsedc.gov.uk/neighbourhoodplans